Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 Our Turn:

 And here’s the shift: laughter breaks the thought loop.
-My brain remembers joy still exists, even in the middle of chaos.
+My brain remembers that joy still exists, even in the middle of chaos.
 That’s not ignoring the problems — it’s refusing to hand over my peace.

 Action 3: Talk to Your Tribe

 Marvin flicked his tail and leaned in.
 “Look, Bruce, when I feel the spiral coming on, I don’t sit there feeding it with more scrolling.
-I shut it down and reach out to my crew.
-In person if I can.
+I shut it down and reach out to my crew — in person if I can.”

-Doug’s always good for a snack and a sarcastic one-liner.
+“Doug’s always good for a snack and a sarcastic one-liner.
 Samantha?
 She’ll crack a nerdy joke that makes me roll my eyes.
-Percy just sits with me, no words needed.”
+Percy just sits with me.
+No words needed.”

 He gave me a pointed look.
 “That does more for me than an hour of bad news ever could.
 A real conversation.
 A laugh.
 A nod.
 That’s tribe.
 That’s the Warrior approach.”